AmoebeLabs/swiss-army-knife-card-manual/docs/tools/usersvg-tool.md

 ---
 template: main.html
 title: Advanced User SVG tool
-description: The User SVG tool allows you to add external SVGs to your card.
+description: The User SVG tool allows you to add external SVGs, JPGs and PNGs to your card.
 It is a great way to extend the card's visualization possibilities.
 tags:
   - Tools
   - Tool
-  - User SVG
+  - User SVG (svg)
+  - User Image (jpg/png)
 ---

 [usersvg-tool support]: https://github.com/amoebelabs/swiss-army-knife-card/releases/